Skip to main content

 • Make sure the device is not using a VLAN different from what is configured for its management interface.

 • Make sure the device management VLAN is not configured with a different VLAN from what is configured under Switching > Configure > Switch settings.
-For more information, refer to the Switch Settings article.
+For more information, refer to Switch Settings.

 Port(s) VLAN Mismatch